Articles and Features

 Through a series of medium-to-big projects throughout the 1980s and ’90s, Gehry developed a personal architectural vocabulary made of sculptural quality and deconstructed forms which earned him the Pritzker Prize in 1989.
 However, it was only in the late ‘90s that his reputation soared.

-In 1997, Gehry vaulted to a new level of international acclaim when the Guggenheim Museum Bilbao opened in Bilbao, Spain.
-The iconic curvaceous structure in stone, glass, and titanium that follows the contours of the Nervión river has been hailed by The New Yorker as a ‘masterpiece of the 20th century,’ and legendary architect Philip Johnson dubbed it as ‘the greatest building of our time.’
+In 1997, Gehry vaulted to a new level of international acclaim when the Guggenheim Museum Bilbao opened in Spain.
+The iconic curvaceous structure in stone, glass, and titanium that follows the contours of the Nervión River has been hailed by The New Yorker as a “masterpiece of the 20th century,” and legendary architect Philip Johnson dubbed it “the greatest building of our time.”

 Stardom and Controversy

-The years that followed saw an unbelievable amount of success for the Canadian-American architect and the label ‘starchitect’ – detested by Gehry – got stuck to him.
+The years that followed saw unprecedented success for the Canadian-American architect and the label ‘starchitect’ – detested by Gehry – stuck.
 He won an endless number of illustrious commissions, from the Stata Center (2004) at MIT to the Museum of Pop Culture (2000) in Seattle, Washington, and the IAC Building (2007) in New York City.

 In 2006, film director and Gehry’s old-time friend Sydney Pollack made a feature-length documentary about the architect’s work and his rise to fame.
 Titled “Sketches of Frank Gehry,” the documentary was screened out of competition at the 2006 Cannes Film Festival and was well-received by critics.

 Controversy, however, was just around the corner.
-Criticism of his work includes being in the service of corporate branding and causing a waste of structural resources by creating functionless forms, self-referential exercises on their own.
-In 2014 the opening Fondation Louis Vuitton, the Bois de Boulogne park in Paris, France, caused an uproar.
-The jewel-like building has been labelled “a detumescent Sydney Opera House” by one writer.
+Criticism of his work includes being in the service of corporate branding and causing a waste of structural resources by creating functionless, self-referential forms.
+In 2014, the opening of Fondation Louis Vuitton, the Bois de Boulogne park in Paris, France, caused an uproar.
+The jewel-like building has been labeled “a detumescent Sydney Opera House” by one writer.
 Gehry certainly did not respond well, notoriously raising his middle finger when a journalist brought up the criticisms at a press conference.

 His recent projects include the Los Angeles version of New York’s High Line; new office buildings for Warner Bros. in Burbank; and the expansion of the Philadelphia Museum of Art.
 However, his focus lies on social justice and cultural projects such as a housing complex on Wilshire Boulevard for homeless veterans and the River Project in Los Angeles.